eead-csic-eesa/fingerPro/README.md

 **Lizaga I., Latorre B., Gaspar L., Navas A., (2018) fingerPro: An R package for sediment source tracing, https://doi.org/10.5281/zenodo.1402029**.

 ## Contributing and feedback
 This software has been improved by the questions, suggestions, and bug reports of the user community.
-If you have any comment, please use the [Issues](https://github.com/eead-csic-eesa/fingerPro/issues) page or report them to lizaga.ivan10@gmail.com.
+If you have any comments, please use the [Issues](https://github.com/eead-csic-eesa/fingerPro/issues) page or report them to lizaga.ivan10@gmail.com.

 ## Related research
 - Combining geochemistry and [isotopic tracers](https://www.sciencedirect.com/science/article/pii/S0048969722019271?via%3Dihub#f0040)